 - Run the hydrostatic transmission cable along with the other cables.
 Place the hydrostatic transmission cable in the cable holder under the articulated steering's bearing. - Place the hydrostatic transmission cable in place and screw it in place with the rear clamp under the left drive shaft.

 Cable holder

-- Adjust the hydrostatic transmission cable as shown, see Adjusting of the Hydrostatic Transmission Cable on page 38. - Connect the rear link joint and attach the locking spring.
+Adjust the hydrostatic transmission cable as shown, see "Adjusting of the Hydrostatic Transmission Cable" on page 38.

 Adjusting the hydrostatic transmission cable